 - Better job opportunities and higher earnings

-- Opportunities for educational advancement
+- Opportunities for educational advancement and vocational training

-- Decreased intergenerational cycle of poverty
+- Decrease in intergenerational cycles of poverty

-- Increased workforce effectiveness
+- Improved workforce effectiveness

 - More active civic participation